New Orleans Saints: What Should Be Expected From Adrian Peterson? [Opinion]

-Adrian Peterson has been one of the faces of the NFL since coming into the league, but has had injuries plague him over the last few years.
-The once feared and league-proclaimed best running back was cut loose by the Minnesota Vikings and allowed to seek a fresh start elsewhere.
+Adrian Peterson has been one of the faces of the NFL since coming into the league but has had injuries plague him over the last few years.
+The once-feared and league-proclaimed best running back was cut loose by the Minnesota Vikings and allowed to seek a fresh start elsewhere.
 He has found that fresh start with the New Orleans Saints.

-Now, the question remains, what does Peterson have left in the tank to give to his new team?
+Now, the question remains: What does Peterson have left in the tank to give to his new team?

 Last season with the Vikings, Peterson ended up playing in just three games before injuries ended his season.
 He carried the football just 37 times for 72 yards and no touchdowns.
 Two years ago, however, Peterson showed that he still has superstar potential, racking up 1,485 yards and 11 touchdowns on 327 carries.

 New Orleans won’t be asking Peterson to come in and be the focal point of the offense.
-Drew Brees is still one of the most dynamic quarterbacks in the NFL and their offense will still revolve around his arm.
+Drew Brees is still one of the most dynamic quarterbacks in the NFL, and their offense will still revolve around his arm.
 Peterson will be asked to help take some of the pressure off of Brees from opposing defenses.

 Brees had yet another massive season last year for the Saints, completing a sizzling 70.0 percent of his pass attempts for 5,208 yards and 37 touchdowns.
 While he is 38 heading into the 2017 season, the Saints are still confident that he has a few big seasons left leading the offense.